microsoft/vscode-docs/docs/editor/tasks.md

 These tools are mostly run from the command line and automate jobs inside and outside the inner software development loop (edit, compile, test and debug).
 Given their importance in the development life-cycle, it is very helpful to be able to run them and analyze their results from within VS Code.

->Please note that task support is only available when working on a workspace folder.
+>**Note:** Task support is only available when working on a workspace folder.
 It is not available when editing single files.

 ## TypeScript Hello World